top of page

 6. Sea of Galilee

-• Some believe this is the cave where Jesus spent the night in prayer before selecting his 12 disciples and preaching the Sermon on the Mount.
+• Just down the hill and toward the west of the Mount Eremos ruins is what some believe is the cave where Jesus spent the night in prayer before selecting his 12 disciples and preaching the Sermon on the Mount.
 However, it doesn't align well with the context and the Bible's account of this event.

 • A large spring with a waterfall that empties into the sea.